-(and they have nothing to do with POPI really)
+(and they have nothing to do with POPIA really)

-Becoming POPI compliant will increase transparency which in turn will inspire trust in the business.
+Becoming POPIA compliant will increase transparency which in turn will inspire trust in the business.

-Non-compliance with legislation like POPI has increasingly restricted companies’ ability to transact with other companies in the ‘information economy’.
+Non-compliance with legislation like POPIA has increasingly restricted companies’ ability to transact with other companies in the ‘information economy’.

-As is the case in respect of POPI, it is the norm internationally that PI cannot be exchanged with companies who do not comply with strict data protection laws.
+As is the case in respect of POPIA, it is the norm internationally that PI cannot be exchanged with companies who do not comply with strict data protection laws.